geoserver/geoserver.github.io/_posts/2022-10-19-geoserver-2-22-RC-released.md

 *If you spot something that is incorrect or not working do not assume it is obvious and we will notice.
 We request and depend on your [email](https://geoserver.org/comm/) and [bug reports](https://geoserver.org/issues/) at this time.
 If you are working with [commercial support](https://geoserver.org/support/) your provider is expected to participate on your behalf.*

-Keeping GeoServer sustainable as a long term community commitment.
+Keeping GeoServer sustainable requires a long term community commitment.
 If you are unable to contribute time, [sponsorship options](https://github.com/geoserver/geoserver/wiki/Sponsor) are available via OSGeo.

 ### Natural Earth GeoPackage and workspace

 The sample [data directory](https://sourceforge.net/projects/geoserver/files/GeoServer/2.22-RC/geoserver-2.22-RC-data.zip/download) now includes a small geopackage generated from [Natural Earth](https://www.naturalearthdata.com) data.
-These layers are a good example with multiple styles, and complete descriptions from the natural earth project.
+These layers are good examples with multiple styles, and include complete descriptions from the Natural Earth project.

 ![World map](/img/posts/2.22/world-map-rc.png) <br/>

-Thanks to Jody Garnett (GeoCat) and for the attendees of the FOSS4G [GeoServer Beginner Workshop](https://docs.google.com/presentation/d/1fbPLN-1Cs95WK-IxDG1PxCEKyHwFbNBGNkkomxmLr0Y/edit?usp=sharing).
+Thanks to Jody Garnett (GeoCat) and to the attendees of the FOSS4G [GeoServer Beginner Workshop](https://docs.google.com/presentation/d/1fbPLN-1Cs95WK-IxDG1PxCEKyHwFbNBGNkkomxmLr0Y/edit?usp=sharing).

 ### User Manual Getting Started updated

-The user manual has been revised with:
+The user manual has been revised.
+Changes include:

-* [Getting started](https://docs.geoserver.org/latest/en/user/gettingstarted/index.html) revised with new sections for geopackage, image, layer group and style.
+* [Getting started](https://docs.geoserver.org/latest/en/user/gettingstarted/index.html) has been updated and includes with new sections for GeoPackage, image, layer group and style.

 * [Tutorials](https://docs.geoserver.org/latest/en/user/tutorials/index.html) now provides an index of all tutorials across the user manual